MortenHoustonLudvigsen/KarmaTestAdapter/README.md

 # Caveats

 At the moment the adapter only works properly with [Jasmine](http://jasmine.github.io/) tests.
 It should be relatively easy to add other frameworks.
-This should be done in [karma-vs-reporter](https://github.com/MortenHoustonLudvigsen/karma-vs-reporter).
 Pull requests are welcome.